Original Issuance Date: 1978

 Institutions shall bill students for all approved special course fees through the university billing process.
 Institutions are prohibited from collecting special course fees in the classroom, and faculty or instructors may not collect fees from students.

-Institutions shall establish appropriate procedures and records to account for special course fee revenues and expenditures.
-Institutions must audit special course fees on a regular basis.
+Institutions shall establish appropriate procedures and records to account for special course fee revenue and expenditures.

 Revision 2: October 23, 1991